AlecJ/ava2/readme.md

 -   check TODOs

 -   game logic

--
--   V1 Release
--

--   hints for saving bookmark to return to game
+-   hint for saving bookmark to return to game
--   hints for invite button